rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 [Math It] was made with [Bevy] for the [Bevy Jam 2].

-The goal of the game is to get as close as possible to the target number, and compete with others on a global leaderboard.
+The goal of the game is to get as close as possible to the target number and compete with others on a global leaderboard.

 [Math It]: https://vrixyz.itch.io/math-it
 [Bevy Jam 2]: https://itch.io/jam/bevy-jam-2